|

 News You Can Use

-A Kinder, Gentler Garden If gardening is becoming physically difficult for you or a loved one, check out tools and techniques for keeping thumbs green in this Q &A ( part 1 and part 2) with a horticultural therapist.
+Watering can If gardening is becoming physically difficult for you or a loved one, check out tools and techniques for keeping thumbs green in this Q&A (part 1 and part 2) with a horticultural therapist.

-You, Unplugged Constipation afflicts people from infancy to old age.
-For most people, the problem is a temporary one which can be resolved with appropriate self-care.
-Children may need assistance from parents to avoid developing chronic problems.
 If constipation does not resolve with changes in your daily routine and diet, a drug may be helpful.
 Consumer Reports' evaluated the medication options in an in-depth report; a brief summary is also available.

-Which medicine is best?
 The Agency for Healthcare Research and Quality (AHRQ) compares treatments for various conditions, and then issues reports on their cost and efficacy.
 The following topics have been addressed in the past year.
+Spoonful of pills

 If you want more technical details after reading a report, click the "Clinician Summary" link in the right column.
 A lay summary in Spanish is also available for each topic.